teambit/docs/docs/workspace/01-overview.md

 No configuration or complicated folder structures, only a set of neatly organized components.

 This is a **Bit Workspace**.
 At it's most basic it's just a zone on your machine where you can use Bit to manage your components.
-But built into a Bit Workspace is functionality which fosters a wonderful development experience and component building process, which provides ultimate productivity and granular control over your components, their development environments and ultimately their look and feel.
+But built into a Bit Workspace is functionality which enables you to control, configure and track your components in a way you simply couldnt do without encapsulating each component as its own entity.

+First things first - the workspace is where you separate your code/repo structure from your component management.
+Here you tell Bit where a component resides, and from then on Bit will manage that component as a self-enclosed identity.
+You keep your existing repo structure, and Bit manages the mapping from file structure to Bit components.

+The workspace's configuration file is then where a lot of the magic happens.
+Via the workspace you can control how your Bit components will behave.
+You can set the development environment - compilation, transpiling, linting, testing and much more.
+You can manage dependencies, for the entire workspace (e.g. if you want to ensure that React is always a peer dependency, even if someone forgot to add that) or per component.
+All of these, at any level of granularity - component, namespace, or just the entire workspace - that you require.

+## Get the most out of a Bit Workspace

 While components can be added and managed by a Workspace on an ad-hoc basis, we envisage workspaces as the interface between your code repo and the Bit eco-system.
-By creating a Bit workspace at the root of your repo file system, you can then manage each component as a separate module - with it's own versioning, build and CI, all the while keeping the actual files in a structured repo or mono repo (Bit is entirely agnostic to how you choose to store and track your code repo).
-That way Bit works seamlessly with your source control, while providing ultimate, fine control over the individual components the repo contains.
+By creating a Bit workspace at the root of your repo file system for instance, you can then manage each component as a separate module - with it's own versioning, build and CI, and much more; all the while keeping the existing file structure of your repo or mono repo (Bit is entirely agnostic to how you organise and track your code).
+That way Bit works seamlessly with your source control, while providing entirely isolated control over the individual components the repo contains.

 Bit Workspaces are focused on composing applications with components.
-We recommend breaking down your frontend application to its building blocks and composing pages, data-flows, forms, and applications using components and APIs they expose.
+We recommend breaking down your frontend application to its most basic building blocks (buttons, text inputs, etc) and then successively composing pages, data-flows, forms, and applications using your components and APIs they expose.
 Components can be implemented in React, Angular, Vue, Stencil, and Node.

 ## Components as workspace modules